How Long Can You Make a Claim After a Car Accident?

 Can I Claim for a Motor Vehicle Accident that Happened 3 Years Ago?

-In some situations, you can pursue compensation after the three-year limitation period, and our legal team can provide free initial advice regarding your eligibility.
+In some situations, you may be able to pursue compensation after the three-year limitation period, and our legal team can provide free initial advice regarding your eligibility.
 Call 1800 700 125

 A “Notice of Accident Claim Form” must be given to the relevant insurance provider, i.e. the CTP insurer of the vehicle at fault.
-Generally, you must do this within nine (9) months of the accident or within one (1) month of retaining the services of a solicitor.
+Generally, you must do this within:

 How Long Does a CTP Insurance Claim Take?